- Profile Photo

 In some cases, smart packaging allows consumers to better track their food and help the food industry establish better supply chain visibility.

 Packaging protects food as it is transported, stored and even displayed in-store.

 Research conducted by food scientists and microbiologists, coupled with advances in packaging technology can help tackle food safety head on.
 When combined with good manufacturing practices, these technologies provide extended shelf-life of foods with minimal food safety issues.

 Food safety risks are also different by market and country.
-In countries like China, consumers are more likely to purchase fresh chicken unpackaged in grocery stores or markets.
+In countries like China, consumers are more likely to purchase fresh chicken unpackaged in grocers or markets.
 This increases risk of cross-contamination.
 A lack of packaging also makes it more difficult to manage traceability.

-Using the right type of packaging can dramatically decrease food safety risks while increasing shelf-life and minimizing food waste in China and around the globe.
+Using the right type of packaging can dramatically decrease food safety risks while increasing shelf life and minimising food waste in China and around the globe.
 One example?
 Vacuum packaging with materials that are specially engineered for poultry.

 As the food supply chain grows globally, the food industry must be prepared to meet the demands of national regulators around the world while also delivering on changing consumer preferences.

 Every step of the food supply chain is accountable for what they supply or handle.
 The food industry is primed for technology that delivers insights in real time for better connectivity across the supply chain in areas like cold chain management.